-The Southwest Stakes is run annually at Oaklawn Park Racetrack in Hot Springs, Arkansas in mid-February.
-Although the distance of the race has changed over the years, since 2013 it has been run over 1 1/16 miles on the dirt course, and carries a purse of $500,000.
+The Southwest Stakes is run in mid-February at Oaklawn Park Racetrack in Hot Springs, Arkansas.
+Although the distance of the race has changed over the years, since 2013 it has been run over 1 1/16 miles on the dirt course, and as of 2020 carries a purse of $750,000.

-It is rated as a Grade 3 stakes race, and is open to both male and female horses age three.
-For the past several years, it has been included as part of the Kentucky Derby qualifying series of races, with the winner of the race awarded 10 points toward a spot in the Derby starting gate the first Saturday of May.
+It is rated as a Grade 3 stakes race and is open to three-year-old colts, geldings, and fillies.
+For the past several years, it has been included as part of the Kentucky Derby qualifying series of races, the Road to the Derby, with the winner of the race awarded 10 points toward a spot in the Derby starting gate the first Saturday of May.

 As one of the earliest major stakes races of the year, the Southwest often draws a diverse field of pretenders and contenders, which means there are often several live longshot choices to consider when you make your Southwest Stakes picks with an online racebook.